Machine tool builder: Trade associations

 Machine tool builders have long had trade associations, which have helped with such tasks as establishing industry standards, lobbying (of legislatures and, more often, import-and-export-regulating agencies), and training programs.
 For example, the National Machine Tool Builders' Association (NMTBA) was the trade association of U.S. machine tool builders for many decades, and it helped establish standards such as the NMTB machine taper series (which made toolholders interchangeable between the different brands of machine on a typical machine shop floor).
 It has since been merged into the Association for Manufacturing Technology (AMT).
 Other examples have included CECIMO (European Machine Tool Industry Association), the UK's ABMTM, MTTA, and MTA, and the Japan Machine Tool Builders' Association (JMTBA).

 Just as machine tool builders have long had trade associations, so have machine tool distributors (dealers).
 Examples have been the American Machine Tool Distributors’ Association (AMTDA) and the Japan Machine Tool Trade Association (JMTTA).
 In recent decades the builders' and distributors' associations have cooperated on shared interests to the extent that some of them have merged.
 For example, the former NMTBA and AMTDA have merged into the AMT.

 Trade shows

-Major trade shows of the industry include IMTS (International Manufacturing Technology Show, formerly called the International Machine Tool Show) and EMO (French Exposition Mondiale de la Machine Outil, English "Machine Tool World Exposition").
+Major trade shows of the industry include IMTS (International Manufacturing Technology Show, formerly called the International Machine Tool Show), EMO (French Exposition Mondiale de la Machine Outil, English "Machine Tool World Exposition") and BIEMH (Spanish Bienal Internacional de Máquina-Herramienta).
 There are also many smaller trade shows concentrating on specific geographical regions (for example, the Western US, the mid-Atlantic US, the Ruhr Valley, or the Tokyo region) or on specific industries (such as shows tailored especially to the moldmaking industry).